mikaelvesavuori/only/readme.md

 - Added section for Planned future development in the readme document.
 - Added notes on how to upgrade your Only version, both for the scaffold and the framework.
 - Updated .htaccess with an optional hotlink protection block (at mod_rewrite.c section)
-- Broke out styling content from broader-scope partials into more specific ones, for example _links.scss
+- Broke out styling content from broader-scope partials into more specific ones, for example `_links.scss`

 ### 1.1 (20151201)
 - Cleaned and separated the framework from the scaffold to reduce duplicate files and to make it all really super smooth for you to use.
-- Switched to BEM style notation in _global.scss which may break dependencies if you've used those globals (for typography and sizing etc).
+- Switched to BEM style notation in `_global.scss` which may break dependencies if you've used those globals (for typography and sizing etc).
-- There is now automatic font scaling for tablet, mobile and desktop in _global.scss.
+- There is now automatic font scaling for tablet, mobile and desktop in `_global.scss`.
 Easy to use: just edit the percentage number and you should be all clear.
-- Added two "hide" helper classes for print and mobile in _layout.scss if you want to remove visibility on such devices for any reason.
+- Added two "hide" helper classes for print and mobile in `_layout.scss` if you want to remove visibility on such devices for any reason.
-- Added a few more scaffold elements in _global.scss so you can adjust sizing, selection color and other colors a bit quicker if you use the scaffold.
+- Added a few more scaffold elements in `_global.scss` so you can adjust sizing, selection color and other colors a bit quicker if you use the scaffold.
 - Added another breakpoint: $break-mobilexl, which is used for devices up to iPhone 6 Plus in landscape mode.
 Please note that the breakpoints are always set to 1 pixel below the actual size of a display.

 ### 1.0 (20151025)